Open navigation

 In this scenario, you would make the manual postings task the predecessor which should be completed on Workday 2 and make the start time of the Account Receivable report Workday 3 at 02:00 AM.
 Assuming the user completes the manual posting task on Workday 2 at 18:00 then the Account Receivable report will start at 02:00 on Workday 3.

-But, if the user does not complete the manual posting task until 10:00 on Workday 3, only then will the depreciation run be released.
+But, if the user does not complete the manual posting task until 10:00 on Workday 3, only then will the Accounts Receivable report be released.
 It will start immediately at 10:00 on Workday 3 as its schedule group start time is now in the past.

 Was this article helpful?